pinouche/generate_poker_ranges/README.md

 `action_so_far` names the whole line the state implies, e.g.
 `"BTN opens 2.5bb, SB folds, BB calls | flop Kh 5d 2d: BB CHECK -> BTN BET 4 (2bb)"`.

-**A spot the data does not cover is a 422, not a 500** — the river, a limped pot, a multiway flop, a hand the solved range never holds at that node.
+**A spot the data does not cover still gets an answer when a sane one exists.** A preflop limp is answered heuristically (iso-raise off the open range, or a free check in the BB).
+Postflop, anything the solves refuse — a multiway flop, a river, heads-up after a bust, a hand the solved range never holds at that node — falls back to `heuristic_advisor.py`: Monte Carlo equity against random villain hands, compared with the pot odds (facing a bet) or a value-bet threshold (checked to).
+It never bluffs and knows nothing about ranges, and every such answer carries a warning naming the reason the solve could not answer, so solve-backed advice and arithmetic are distinguishable at a glance. **Only a spot with no sane answer at all is a 422, not a 500** — hero folded, malformed cards, an unknown street.
 That is a real answer ("no chart here"), and the client has to be able to tell it apart from the server being broken.

 ### How a game state becomes a chart